chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

 * Attribute based routes will continue to work as used to
 * Controller action methods are not required to have an `HTTP` method attribute.
 In case an action doesn't have an HTTP method attribute applied, the generator will assume it's a GET request

+## Contribution ##

+You are free to contribute by either improving the quality of the generator or opening an issue for a bug or feature request

 ## License ##
 Code released under the <a href="https://github.com/chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/blob/master/LICENSE" target="_blank"> MIT license</a>.